Duke of Edinburgh Award

 As the job market continues to get more competitive and more people gain degrees, employers are looking for other means of determining the strength and quality of candidates.
 Each year the Award is regularly stated by graduate employers as being a definitive qualification for demonstrating that an individual has the rounded set of skills and the qualities they are looking for.
 The percentage of young people that actually complete and gain their Award is very low which ensures it continues to be a very prestigious achievement and means that those that complete it will stand out from the crowd!

 The main reason why the Award maintains such an excellent reputation is because it requires motivation, commitment and maturity from the participants.
 They have to take total responsibility for all aspects of their experience.
-Their school/organisation will offer advice but the participant must do the work and undertake the following tasks:

 1. Find activities to undertake for the different sections.